Fiona-MC/eDNA-sims-pub/README.md

 runLogisticSimAnalysis_filtered.sh

+SDM-INLA:
 runINLAsimAnalysis.sh (this analysis depends on scripts from https://github.com/wyc661217/Arctic_eDNA_2021)

 Additonal note about INLA: For parallelized analysis using slurm scripts: run_INLA_oneRun.sh for each simulation run, followed by run_INLA_gatheringRes.sh

+JSDM-MCMC:
+JAGS_filtered.sh (fixed-parameter), JAGS_randompara.sh (random-parameter) (this analysis depends on scripts from https://besjournals.onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1111%2F2041-210X.12180&file=mee312180-sup-0002-AppendixS1.pdf)

+Additonal note about JSDM-MCMC: The only difference between JAGS_filtered.sh and JAGS_randompara.sh is whether to delete the intercept column of environmental covariates in the simulated data or not.

 run_sparcc_simAnalysis.sh